IbzanHyena/blog.ibzan.co.uk/articles/2023-05-19-agda-propositional-equality.md

 The ML-style function requires a body because the signature is inseparable from it.
 By comparison, the Haskell-style one does not; we can just declare a function of some type.

-As well as signatures, functions in functional languages also have types &mdash; and this is far more important in these languages, where higher-order functions are extremely common.
+As well as signatures, functions in functional languages also have types&mdash;and this is far more important in these languages, where higher-order functions are extremely common.
 Both of them use the same syntax, derived from mathematics:

 ```